 The women’s volleyball program has been making steady progress during Nicole’s time at SVU.
 She has been pivotal in the continued growth of the program and the individual players.

-Jager Lee enters his first season as the women's volleyball recruiting coordinator at Southern Virginia.
+Jon Baker enters his first season as an assistant coach for both women's and men's volleyball at Southern Virginia.

 Baker has over 20 years of coaching experience at the club, high school, and collegiate levels.
 Most recently, Baker was an assistant coach at Southern Utah University.
 As the defensive coach for the Thunderbirds, the team finished in the top 20 in the nation in blocks among Division 1 schools.

 Baker has worked at many volleyball clinics and camps across the country, and has coached numerous high school and club teams, including leading the Adidas National 18 team to the USA National Tournament.
 He currently holds CAP 1, USAV IMPACT, and NFHS certifications in volleyball coaching.

 Jon and his wife, Debby, recently moved to Buena Vista with their son, Logan Jon Baker.

 Thomas Snelson enters his second year head coach of the men's tennis team and is the assistant women's volleyball coach.

 Snelson graduated from Brigham Young University in 1989 with a Bachelor of Science.
 While in school, he played #2 singles and doubles for the BYU tennis team.
 As a senior he helped the Cougars reach the Sweet Sixteen of the NCAA.